avo-hq/docs.avohq.io/docs/2.0/fields/markdown.md

 :::option `always_show`

-By default, the content of the `Markdown` field is not visible on the `Show` view, instead it's hidden under a `Show Content` link, that, when clicked, displays the content.
+By default, the content of the `Markdown` field is not visible on the `Show` view, instead, it's hidden under a `Show Content` link that, when clicked, displays the content.
 You can set Markdown to always display the content by setting `always_show` to `true`.

 <!-- @include: ./../common/default_boolean_false.md-->
 :::